Gun Crime Defense Lawyer in San Jose

 - Your actions did not actually involve the use of a deadly weapon or were not capable of causing serious harm.

-At the Law Offices of Thomas Nicholas Cvietkovich, our San Jose criminal defense attorney can help you understand your rights and responsibilities under California law.
+At the Law Offices of Nick Cvietkovich, we help you understand your rights and responsibilities under California law.
 We help our clients determine the best legal options for building a strong defense.
-Call us today at (408) 898-9653.
-We are available 24/7 to answer your questions.